Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 ### Are there any trading fees?

 Float Capital currently doesn't take any trading fees from traders.
 All fees levied are accrued either to Float token holders or to users already providing liquidity in that synthetic market.
-Fees are generally only levied when _bad liquidity_ is entering the protocol or _good liquidity_ is leaving the protocol.
+Fees are generally only levied when users [unstake](/docs/stake) their position.

 ### What are the benefits of adding good liquidity?